azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

  - **Set Values**: You could also specify the values in this field as comma separated key-value pairs or provide a **Value File** which can be a YAML file or a URL.
 Using Value file helps in passing secrets (like configuration settings) as well, without the need to store them in the package.
      ```
-    When you're using Azure Container Registry (ACR) with Azure Kubernetes Service (AKS), an authentication mechanism needs to be established, which our Helm/Docker tasks automatically take care of.
-You can also create a new service principal and grant custom access permissions to the container registry using a [Kubernetes image pull secret](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks#access-with-kubernetes-secret).
+    When you're using Azure Container Registry (ACR) with Azure Kubernetes Service (AKS), an authentication mechanism needs to be established. this can be achieved in two ways: One if by granting AKS access to ACR https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks#grant-aks-access-to-acr.
+You can also use [Kubernetes image pull secret](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks#access-with-kubernetes-secret).
+Image pull secret can be created by using Kubernetes deploy task

     ```
  - **Reset Values**: Tick this checkbox if you need the values built into the chart to override all values provided from the task.